-Why Europe Can’t Kick Russian Gas
+Russia Probably Won’t Cut Off Europe’s Gas, Because It’s ‘Essentially an Act of War’

 Tsafos: Exactly.
 Someone blows it up by accident, or someone blows it up and blames the other side.
 Who knows?
 You don’t need too much imagination to assume that if a major conflict happens in and around Ukraine, like, the flow of gas could be interrupted through Ukraine.

 But the role of Ukraine is smaller today than it was in the late ’90s.
 There was a time when 90 percent of the gas that comes from Russia to Europe went through Ukraine.
 Now it’s less than a quarter.
 So all the stuff people say, like “Nord Stream 2 is going to kill Ukraine and [gas] transit,” like, yes, Nord Stream 2 is the final nail in the coffin of a Ukrainian transit story that has been in demise for 25 years.
 So if you talk about that scenario, you ask, “Okay, now who gets gas from Ukraine?”
 It’s Ukraine, it’s Slovakia.
 It’s Austria and Italy.
-You do the math and you realize the Italians, actually, are quite okay because they have a strategic stockpile—they’re the only country in Europe that has a serious strategic gas stock—and the other countries can probably make do
+You do the math and you realize the Italians, actually, are quite okay because they have a strategic stockpile—they’re the only country in Europe that has a serious strategic gas stock—and the other countries can probably make do.

 So that’s one extreme.
 The other extreme is that we go to zero in the pipelines from Russia.